IBM/varnish-operator/docs/run-on-separate-worker-pool.md

     $ kubectl label node 10.94.177.180 role=varnish-cache
     node/10.94.177.180 labeled
     ```
-1. Define your VarnishService spec with necessary affinity and toleration configuration
+1. Define your VarnishCluster spec with necessary affinity and toleration configuration

     4.1 Define pods anti-affinity to not co-locate replicas on a node.